 Damage resulting from citrus leaf miners; the “tunneling” causes leaves to curl randomly, where tunnels occur.

-Lots damage from citrus leaf miners.
+Lots of damage from citrus leaf miners.
 This leaf is so damaged that will probably turn yellow and fall off later in the year.

 Aphids are causing the new leaves to curl on this citrus plant.
 No tunnels are present and leaves are uniformly curling in a downward pattern.